-So, it's my finding that Mr W only knew that he might have cause to complain about Options later in 2018, and although he made his complaint more than six years after he transferred, he made it within three years of when he knew, or should reasonably have known, something was wrong, he'd suffered a loss and Options might be responsible for it.
+So, it's my finding that Mr W only became aware he might have cause for complaint about Options around the time he contacted his representative.
+And although he made his complaint more than six years after he transferred, he made it within three years of when he knew, or should reasonably have known, something was wrong, he'd suffered a loss and Options might be responsible for it.

-So, I'm satisfied that we can consider the merits of Mr W's complaint.
+Therefore, I'm satisfied that we can consider the merits of Mr W's complaint.